rrigato/ratingsapi/README.md

 - buildspec_prod.yml = Buildspec to use for the prod deployment CodeBuild project that merges dev branch to master

+- iterate_lambda.sh = packages each lambda function for an api endpoint

 #### devops

 ci.sh = miscellaneous awscli commands to configure environment